-C TOP SECRET
+(TOP SECRET

 e.
-Of greater significance than current and possible output of the state of the precise destination of ores in Russia.
-It is fairly well established that concentration further than by handplotting is not done in the Erzgebirge area, that the concentrate from Jackymov is sent towards Dreaden (north), and that the Johanngeorgenistation ores go directly to Russia.
-But there the trail ends.
-There exists only one plees of information that may be of significance.
-One informant, of unknown reliability, stated that railroad cars of ore at Jackymov were supposed to go to Elektrostal (a town devoted to electro-alloy-steel manufacture some 30 miles east of Moscow.)
+Of greater significance than current and possible output of the interpolation of ores in Hamia.
+It is fairly well established that concentration further than by handpicking is not done in the Briggbirgs area, that the concentrate from Jachymov is sent towards.
+Dut there the trail ends.
+There exists only one piece of information that may be of significance.
+One informant, of unknown reliability, stated that railroad ourse of ore stablymovers supposed to go to Elektrostal (a towar devoted to electro-alloy-steel manufacture some 30 miles east of Moscow.)